keypom/keypom-js/packages/one-click-connect/README.md

 #### Example Flow without Secret Key
 The second approach is more secure but includes an extra step.
 Rather than dApp A creating a limited access key before redirecting, this occurs when the user attempts to sign the first transaction on dApp B:

-1. dApp A creates a OneClick URL without any secret key in the connection object
+1. dApp A, that the user is signed into with the full access key, creates a OneClick URL without any secret key in the connection object
 2. User clicks on URL, signing them into dApp B
 3. When the user tries to sign a transaction on dApp B, it redirects them back to their wallet to both sign the transaction and add a limited access key for dApp B.
 4. Once the user signs this, and the dApp B limited access key is added, they can now proceed to sign further transactions on dApp B without needing to open their wallet.